 The governance model is based on the following:

-- There are exist those asked to “advise” decision makers on complex issues.
+- there are also those asked to “advise” decision makers on complex issues

 The Statistics Act left unchanged the un-centralised nature of the UK official statistics system.
 Each government department that produces official statistics has a statistical Head of Profession who leads and manages the statistical activities within their own department.
 Some smaller departments and arms’ length bodies have a “lead official” with accountability to a Head of Profession from their sponsor department.